Col Richard Newman of Fifehead

 The Newmans during the English Civil War

-Jerry Gandolfo makes an interesting point in an email he sent to me on 15 Mar 2003.
-He writes: "There are constant references to the English Civil War in our family history (having been pivotal events in the Newman and Wyndham families).
+Jerry Gandolfo made an interesting point in an email he sent to me on 15 Mar 2003.
+He wrote: "There are constant references to the English Civil War in our family history (having been pivotal events in the Newman and Wyndham families).
 At first glance, it appears the Newmans, the Wyndhams and the Sandys were all Royalist.
 Now, I've discovered a very strong Puritan attachment among the Newman and Sandy's families.
 The English colonies of North America, later to form the original United States, are largely a by-product of the English Civil War.
 In the northern group of colonies, collectively called "New England" the settlements were dominated by Puritans who did not like Kings Charles I, Charles II or James II.
 These colonies for the most part reflect Native American Indian names such as Massachusetts and Connecticut (but also with names such as Rhode Island and New Hampshire).
 The central colonies, collectively called the "Mid-Atlantic" were largely "Royalist" enterprises.
 These colonies were named for monarchs; Maryland for Queen Mary, Virginia for Queen Elizabeth (the "virgin" queen) and North Carolina for King Charles.
 (The southern colonies, South Carolina and Georgia were mixed Royalist, Scotch-Irish and French Huguenots.)

 King Charles II who was perhaps the central most figure in the English Civil War (aside from Cromwell) was a central figure in North America.
 During the dominance of the Parliamentarians, Royalist exiles and refugees came to North America, especially to Maryland.
 During the domination of the Kings, Puritan religious sought a new society by immigration to North America, especially to the Massachusetts Bay colony and it's subsidiary, New London, which subsequently became Connecticut.
 In fact, at one point, the Governor of Connecticut was named Francis Newman.
 This Newman was apparently from London, and with other Newmans, were zealous Puritans.
 In Virginia, Edwin Sandys was a charter founder of the Virginia Colony (although he never actually left England), a zealous Puritan, and was even arrested by James I on suspicion of wanting to make Virginia into a republic.
 His son, George Sandys did move to Virginia, and his niece married the Governor of Virginia.
 Another Sandys, James Sandys, was an early settler of Block Island in Rhode Island.
 Meanwhile, other Sandys, the Barons of Vine, lost everything they had by supporting the Kings in the English Civil Wars.
 In both cases, it appears there were Newmans and Sandys on both sides of the fence, not an altogether rare situation in civil wars.

-Last updated: 12th Jun 2005: notes added about Col. Richard's and Anne's entry in the Newman-Rogers Bible and Louisa Annie Rogers' mention of Col Richard's portrait.
+Updated: 12th Jun 2005: notes added about Col. Richard's and Anne's entry in the Newman-Rogers Bible and Louisa Annie Rogers' mention of Col Richard's portrait.